Chain of Custody: A Guide to Tamper-Evident Tools & Procedures (2025)

 Yes, digital chain-of-custody systems are reliable for court use as long as they are properly implemented and maintain full audit trails.

-What is an example of a broken chain of custody?
+Q3: What causes a broken chain of custody?

 Conclusion